Image SEO: 6 Advanced Optimization Strategies

 In image SEO, structured data is equivalent to the treasure map leading to the proverbial X that marks the spot for search engines.

-Implementing markup makes it easier for search engines to comprehend the context of your visuals, which leads to enhanced visibility in SERPs.
+Implementing markup makes it easier for search engines to understand the context of your visuals, leading to improved visibility in SERPs.

 It means adding details about the image, such as the subject matter, the date of creation, and the author.